sandeep-menon/siebel-devtools/README.md

 ### Installation

-> If you want to use the base build follow the steps below:
+> If you want to use the default version follow the steps below:

-1. Step 1
+1. Go to [/dist](https://github.com/sandeep-menon/siebel-devtools/tree/main/dist) and download the <code>.crx</code> file.
-2. Step 2
+2. In your Chrome browser visit the [extensions](chrome://extensions) page.

 ---